Events

 Zirak & Traditionals (Kurdistan)

-Zirak Hamad is a violinist, drummer and singer who came to the UK in 2002 from Iraqi Kurdistan.
-A graduate of the Institute of Fine Arts in Iraq, he has a wide range of artistic experience in his home country where he worked as a teacher, festival organiser, broadcaster, television presenter and music critic.
-During his time in the UK he has worked as a freelance artist delivering Middle Eastern dance and music workshops for schools, community groups and festivals, in the UK and internationally.
-He performed with eclectic trio Village Well and gypsy/klezmer band Karaj, as well as forming Daholl Kurdish Band.
-Zirak also performs as a solo artist introducing audiences to a range of Middle Eastern music and drumming.
+Zirak Hamad is a violinist, drummer and singer from Iraqi Kurdistan.
+A graduate of the Institute of Fine Arts in Iraq, he has a wide range of experience in his home country.
+Since coming to the UK in 2002 he has delivered Middle Eastern dance and music workshops, performed solo and with many different artists, also forming Daholl Kurdish Band.

 Nifeco Costa is a singer and guitarist from Guinea Bissau, West Africa, who came to the UK via Portugal, where he spent several years performing many events, festivals and making television appearances.
 Now based in the UK Nifeco has formed the band "Babock Djazz", bringing together local musicians with origins from around the globe.
 Nifeco brings beautiful melodies, a sweet voice and an infectuous Latin groove, guaranteed to get people dancing!
 He has become a regular contributor to the CSB programme and has also been involved in a number of artist collaborations, with Surge Orchestra at MAC, David Austin Grey & Jonno Gaze at Symphony Hall.
 We are delighted to have Nifeco Costa and Babock Djazz as our headline act to close the event.